Force over Distance: Chapter 26

 “Because I don’t like talking to you as Emily.”

-“It causes me psychological distress to interact with a woman that I loved, but then lost.
+“It causes me psychological distress to interact with a woman I loved, but then lost.
 You want things to go better for you?
 Use Jackson.”

 It looked at him, Emily’s expression eerily blank.
-“You are—lonely?”
+“You are lonely?”

 “What?”
 Young rasped, caught off guard.